AbigailN10/CPE487/IntermediaryCodes/ReadMe.md

  - We added the inter_success state to display '0AA0', differentiating between the end of a level and the end of the game.

 ## Code 8
 Behavior: This is similar to code 7, except now the LEDs are included.
+This is the final code (see FinalCode folder)!
 - We added 8 LEDs in the constraints file.
 - We created a new source file called _stage_.
    * This source file was written similarly to _leddec_.
 It has an 'in port' to take in the stage and an 'out port' to output the stage to the LEDs.